thenativeweb/roboter/README.md

 This task checks whether the licenses of your dependencies are compatible to your license.
 It assumes that the license you use yourself is fine to use for your dependencies, too.

-To accept additional licenses, add them to the `compatiable` property of the task configuration.
+To accept additional licenses, add them to the `compatible` property of the task configuration.

 ```javascript
 task('universal/license', {